HOW TO SPEND 2 WEEKS IN ITALY

 Half a day – full day

+With two weeks in Italy, you will have time to visit another country as well.
 Crossing borders has never been easier than crossing the Italian border and entering a new country – Vatican City.
 I must admit, the trip to Vatican City, and to see the Sistine Chapel and St. Peter’s Basilica, were the highlights of my Rome trip, so I highly recommend a day trip (or at least half a day in Vatican City).

 Here are the best things to do and see in Vatican City:

 - St. Peter’s Basilica

 From Rome’s Termini Station, you can take the train to Florence, which only takes about 90 minutes.
 They say that the earlier you book, the better and cheaper it will be.
 However, I haven’t noticed that prices go up within a few days for train tickets.

 So, I got my train tickets the day I left and did not see any increase in price – although, I did not visit during the high-season either.